-The following lawsuits are pending in the Superior Court of San Diego County for the State of California and have been set for jury trial on December 2, 2022.
+The following lawsuits remain pending in the Superior Court of San Diego County for the State of California, most of which involve claimants who have objected to the Named Companies' settlement with the receiver.
+Discovery is ongoing, and the cases were initially set for jury trial on December 2, 2022.
+The trial date has been continued, and it is expected to be reset for a date in March or April 2023.
 While they have not been consolidated into one action, they have been deemed by the court to be related and are assigned to the same judge for purposes of judicial economy.

-On December 13, 2019, a lawsuit styled, Kim Funding, LLC, Kim H. Peterson, Joseph J. Cohen, ABC Funding Strategies, LLC,Payson R. Stevens; Kamaljit K. Kapur and The Payson R. Stevens & Kamaljit Kaur Kapur Trust Dated March 28, 2014 v.
+On December 13, 2019, a lawsuit styled, Kim Funding, LLC, Kim H. Peterson, Joseph J. Cohen, ABC Funding Strategies, LLC, Payson R. Stevens; Kamaljit K. Kapur and The Payson R. Stevens & Kamaljit Kaur Kapur Trust Dated March 28, 2014 v.
 Chicago Title Co., Chicago Title Ins.
 Co., Thomas Schwiebert, Adelle Ducharme, and Betty Elixman, was filed in San Diego County Superior Court.
-Plaintiffs claim losses of more than \$250 million as a result of the alleged fraud scheme, and also seek statutory, treble, and punitive damages, as well as the recovery of attorneys fees.
+Plaintiffs claim losses of more than \$250 million as a result of the alleged fraud scheme, and also seek statutory, treble, and punitive damages, as well as the recovery of attorneys' fees.
 The Named Companies have filed a cross-complaint against Ms. Champion-Cain, and others.
 The Named Companies have reached a conditional settlement with members of ABC Funding Strategies, LLC plaintiffs under confidential terms.